 PlayStation VR (£180)

 Now much, much cheaper than its high-end PC rivals and primed for living room gaming, the PlayStation VR plugs right into your PS4 console and lets you soak in immersive, 360-degree game experiences.
 It's not as refined as those pricier rivals, but it has arguably the best VR game selection today.
-You'll need the PlayStation Camera (£35) for this, which is included in most bundles today, and will probably want PlayStation Move remotes (£60 for two) as well.

 You can find much pricier gaming headsets and certainly some cheaper ones too, but Sony's Gold Wireless Headset finds the sweet spot in terms of price, sound quality, comfort, and build strength.
 It's incredibly easy to use, has great 7.1 virtual surround sound, and folds up for better storage too.